 Khadijah bint Khuwaylid, The First Believer

-In Ad 619, 22 November (in English calendar), The most iconic Muslim woman Khadijah bint Khuwaylid was born.
-She was the first female figure who trusted Muhammed’s preachings.
+In Ad 619, 22 November (in English calendar), The Muslim woman Khadijah bint Khuwaylid who was the most iconic, was born.
+This one of the Muslim women leaders was the first female figure who trusted Muhammed’s preachings.

 Khadijah was a pretty smart and a noblewoman from the blood.
 Her father was a wealthy merchant of Mecca.
 After her father and two husband’s death, she inherited all the wealth left by her father and continued his business and trade.